 My oeuvre is a little odd - I’m drawn to a kind of what I can only describe as a neo classical way of editing - though, I’m also the first to admit that I don’t really have any set idea what I’m doing.

-What’s with your odd photographs?
+What’s with your unusual photography style?

-As I’ve mentioned before, I take photographs for myself.
-I’m not chasing any kind of recognition, if somebody happens to like them, great.
+I’m beyond attempting to chase any kind of recognition, if somebody happens to like them, great.
 If that person then buys a print (or two) even better!
 You’re not on this page to do that, you’re here to see if I can guide you somewhere where you can take some photographs of Dartmoor.

 Why Choose me to guide you?